minifast/minifast/source/interview.html.md

 ## Interview Schedule

-* 9:00 AM: Coffee and snacks at Ministry of Velocity with Ben from Hackster, developers, and consultants
+* 9:00 AM: Coffee and snacks at Ministry of Velocity with Customer, Developers, and Consultants
-* 9:30 AM: Developer and MoV introductions; Pair assignment
+* 9:30 AM: Developer and Consultant introductions; Pair assignment
-* 12:30 PM: Lunch at The Grove (690 Mission St, San Francisco, CA 94105)
+* 12:30 PM: Lunch
 * 1:30 PM: Pair Rotation
 * 4:30 PM: End of Day for Developers, Retrospective for Consultants
-* 5:30 PM: MoV consultants write reports for each candidate
+* 5:30 PM: Consultants write reports for each candidate
-* 6:00 PM: MoV delivers the report
+* 6:00 PM: Consultants the report